Squirrel Girl: Known squirrels

 Squirrel Girl is always accompanied by one or more squirrels.
 Two of these, Monkey Joe and later his successor Tippy-Toe, have been her constant companion.
 At her insistence, they have each been accepted as a full member of the Great Lakes Avengers.

 In addition to Monkey Joe and Tippy-Toe, Squirrel Girl named several other squirrels in Great Lakes Avengers #4.
-Slippy Pete, Mr. Freckle, and Nutso are presumed dead; they were sucked into the singularity created by Maelstrom.
+Slippy Pete, Mr. Freckle, and Nutso are presumed dead after being sucked into the singularity created by Maelstrom.